 Before we left town, Slippy got a second burger and the rest of us got root beer floats.
 An older woman pulled over on the main street to offer us a ride, another trail angel.
 She recited many facets of her life during the drive: an acclaimed figure-skating career, an unusual arrangement with her husband and his girlfriend, and her “multicultural” grandchildren. (“And we’re Republicans!”)

 A strange thing happened back on the trail: it began to rain.
 The Northern California skies were suddenly alive with many layers of motion.

 Six shouted something from up ahead.
-“A rainbow!” cried Mary Poppins in his thick Swedish accent, and took off sprinting down the trail in an emblematic display of his personality.
+“A rainbow!” cried Mary Poppins in his thick Swiss accent, and took off sprinting down the trail in an emblematic display of his personality.